Femtech: Accessibility and inclusivity issues

 While there are several advantages to femtech, it is not accessible to all women, specifically women in low-income countries—over 44 million women in those countries lack access to the services offered.
 Period-tracking apps, for example, assume users have cellphones to download and use their applications.
-When it comes to the digital health, only 3% of the deals they have made were focused on women's health, while the rest of that focus went to men's health.
+When it comes to the digital health, only 3% of the deals made by digital health investors were focused on women's health, while the rest of that focus went to men's health.
 With women's health already not being prioritized, femtech reframing itself to consider women globally is becoming a necessity.
-To close that gap, "e-hybrid" prenatal care has been proposed, which will allow flexibility is providing services to pregnant women and the kind of care that they need, specifically for women in low-income countries.
+To close that gap, "e-hybrid" prenatal care has been proposed, which will allow flexibility in providing services to pregnant women and the kind of care that they need, specifically for women in low-income countries.
 However, it is mainly a potential model rather than a solid solution, with many obstacles to overcome before it could actually be implemented.
 Femtech could start to move in the direction of operating in a global context in the meantime, though it could be some time before that happens.